 Growing Up Wild Programs are staffed by educators experienced in providing outdoor experiential education with youth.
 Many are bilingual in Spanish and English in order to meet the cultural needs of the communities we serve.
 They are certified in first aid and meet fingerprinting requirements.
 We believe in providing a low counselor-to-youth ratio, and our trips to bodies of water such as rivers always include a lifeguard.

-Ismael Cruz, Program Manager
+Ismael Cruz, M.Ed.
+Program Manager

 Ismael Cruz grew up in San Jose, California, and spent his summers visiting family in rural Mexico.
 He is a credentialed teacher with a Master's Degree in Environmental Education.
-Ismael began his work with youth in the outdoors at Camp Unalayee where he led backpacking trips in the remote Trinity Alps Wilderness.
+Ismael's work with youth in the outdoors began at Camp Unalayee where he led backpacking trips in the remote Trinity Alps Wilderness.
 He has taught in the traditional classroom as well as in the field as a naturalist at the Santa Cruz County Outdoor Science School.
 Ismael is certified as a Wilderness First Aid Responder.

 Leonardo Cruz, Program Coordinator